willbchang/chrome-read-later/.github/README.md

 - **Sync in Cloud**: Sync across Chrome browsers with one google account.
 - **Local History**: Save the reading list history locally.

+### Hybrid Storage
+- When Chrome Sync fills up, local overflow turns on automatically so new items can still be saved on this computer.
+- Synced and local items appear together; local overflow items use a different text color and are included in exports.
+- Overflow items automatically retry syncing when space becomes available.
+Turn off **Store overflow items locally** in Options only when all overflow items fit in sync.

 ### Status Bar
 - **Row Number : Total Count**
 - **History Icon**: Click to toggle(on/off) history mode.